OSGeo/gdal/gdal/doc/source/api/gdalogrin_python.rst

 This Python package and extensions are a number of tools for programming and manipulating the `GDAL <http://www.gdal.org/>`__ Geospatial Data Abstraction Library.
 Actually, it is two libraries -- GDAL for manipulating geospatial raster data and
 OGR for manipulating geospatial vector data -- but we'll refer to the entire package as the GDAL library for the purposes of this document.

-The GDAL project (primarily Howard Butler) maintains SWIG generated Python bindings for GDAL and OGR.
+The GDAL project maintains SWIG generated Python bindings for GDAL and OGR.

 API
 ---